Quick Start Guide¶

 - Remove the design library with the GHDL command

 ghdl --remove --workdir=work.
 This removes the executable, all the object files and the library file.
-If you want to rebuild the design, you have to import the sources again, and to make the design.
+If you want to rebuild the design, you have to import the sources again and make the design.

 - Remove the